Mike-Hall-Dev/CoffeeZone/README.md

 You can view the deployed version here - https://coffeezoneapp.herokuapp.com/

 ## Description
 This project was built using the MERN stack.
 It is a mock of a typical eCommerce application.
 Users can shop for products and even "checkout" with the paypal sandbox implemented.
 Sign in will be required to checkout, and orders can be viewed/tracked on a users profile.
+Additional admin pages and functionality are present for authorized users.

 ## Getting Started